 Polymer Clay Figurines: Stable Bases and Clean Features

 Small figurines look simple until the base wobbles, the cap droops, or the face gets smudged while you are still shaping the body.
-This guide covers the order of operations that keeps polymer clay characters stable and readable.
+This guide covers the order of operations that keeps polymer clay characters stable with cleaner features.

 In brief